AlexanderEggers/hitogo/README.md

 }
 ```

 How do I use Hitogo?
-(Step-by-step introduction)
+(Step-by-step introduction for Alpha 3)
 -------------------

 1. Extend the HitogoController